jagenjo/litescene.js/guides/gui.md

 - ```LS.GUI.GUIOffset``` is a vec2 that can be changed to position the GUI somewhere else.
 BUt it must be set every frame.
 - ```LS.GUI.GUIStyle``` contains some vars for colors and properties used to stylize the GUI.

-Here is an example of immediate GUI script with all the widgets:
+Here is an example of immediate GUI with all the widgets from a Script:

 ```js
 //@immediate gui